nushankodikara/TecInpact/content/post/the-package-manager-for-windows-chocolatey.md

 Step 1

 Installation is not much difficulty however, you just need a powershell window with administration Access.
-Right-click windows icon at bottom right and select powershell with administration Access.
+Right-click windows icon at bottom l and select powershell with administration Access.

 Step 2